SHIYEISGREAT/TSDGNet/README.md

 TSDGNet integrates multi-scale temporal feature extraction, dual-graph structural refinement, and class-balanced optimization for lower limb disease recognition from multi-node IMU gait signals.

-The manuscript information is intentionally omitted while the work is under review.
+The manuscript information is intentionally omitted while the work is under submission.
 Formal citation details will be updated after publication.

 ## Repository Structure